-For a schematic diagram of the respective component layout, see Section "Spare parts (Page 137)".
+For a schematic diagram of the respective component layout, see the chapter "Spare parts (Page 125)".

-- 1. Remove the components of the bearing mounting. - Dismount the outer bearing cover. - Remove the V ring (Page 131). - Remove the labyrinth sealing ring (only for the option "Increased degree of protection") (Page 132). - Ensure that the inner bearing cover is no longer attached to the bearing housing or end shield. - Support the rotor for the removal of bearing housing or end shield. - If necessary, remove the bearing housing from the end shield. - Remove the end shield.
-Dependent the on shaft height, roller bearing type and design, it is either a bearing head design or a bearing housing design. - Remove the locking ring from the shaft. - 2.
+- 1. Remove the bearing mounting components. - Remove the outer bearing cover if one is being used.
+Remove V ring (Page 118).
+Removing the labyrinth sealing ring (Page 119). - Ensure that the inner bearing cover is no longer attached to the bearing housing or end shield. - Support the rotor for the removal of bearing housing or end shield. - If necessary, remove the bearing housing from the end shield. - Remove the end shield.
+Depending on the shaft height, roller bearing type and design, it is either a bearing head version or a bearing housing version. - Remove the locking ring from the shaft. - 2.
 Pull off the roller bearing together with the grease slinger.

-9.2.4.2 Remove V ring
+9.2.9.2 Remove V ring

 Depending on the particular version, there is a V ring.
-The V ring must be replaced if unusual amounts of grease escape the roller bearing or the V ring is visibly damaged.
+It must be replaced if unusual amounts of grease escape from the roller bearing or the V ring is visibly damaged.

-Figure 9-1 Remove the V ring
+Figure 9-2 Remove the V ring